 ![]() |

-If you'd like to chat about the exciting advertising or sponsorship opportunities for your business, please call Catherine on 07957 464585.
 In the meantime, this is who we are, and what we do...

 Catherine founded SchoolGuru after she moved to St Albans for the legendary schools… and then failed to get any of them.
 Instead, her four-year-old son was allocated a school in special measures, that she hadn't applied for.
-“It was every parent’s worst nightmare.
+"It was every parent’s worst nightmare.
 But we’d never have applied for the schools that we did, if we’d had access to the right information”, says Catherine.
-“We went through a year of hell – and wanted to help other parents avoid the same fate.
-So that's why we set up SchoolGuru.” |
+"We went through a year of hell – and then wanted to help other parents, so that's why we set up SchoolGuru.” |

 Lindsay is the graphic designer responsible for the look and feel of SchoolGuru.
-He trained at the London College of Printing, and has been with SchoolGuru from the start.
-This may have something to do with the fact that he’s the partner of Catherine Bassindale (see DataGuru, above) and the father of Finlay, seven, and Arthur, four.
+He trained at the London College of Printing, works for big name clients as a designer and branding expert.
 Lindsay is proud to be an Essex boy (Chelmsford, born and bred).
 His interests include gardening, camping, surrealist art, and messing about in rock-pools. |

 Martin is a website pro and search engine specialist.
 After 18 years of service at ADP, a top Soho design studio, he established a web development business, Set for the Net.
 Clients include BT, Reuters and JPMorgan investment bank.
 He runs a number of enterprises with business partner Nick Sugden (see ProgrammingGuru, below). |

 It’s rumoured that Nick is half-man, half-computer – and frankly, we wouldn’t be surprised.
-His computer and mathematical capabilities were apparent at school, where he also showed entrepreneurial flair, charging classmates 10p per homework assignment.
-Later on, Nick set up an internet software development company, Just Say Net, and he has devised mainframe and web solutions for a high-street bank and other well-known businesses.
-He’s got four children: Lara, James, Lukas and Matthew.
-As well as looking after the growing Sugden clan with wife Christina, Nick still finds time to dabble in developing pioneering software applications.
-In his leisure time, he enjoys Dr Who, eating cake and “messing around with mathematical and logical concepts”.
+Nick runs an internet software development company, Just Say Net, and he has devised mainframe and web solutions for a high-street bank and other well-known businesses.
+He’s got four children and still finds time to dabble in developing pioneering software applications.
+In his leisure time, he enjoys Dr Who, eating cake and "messing around with mathematical and logical concepts”.
 Now do you see what we mean about being half-computer? |